 The fellow will see patients in the following settings:

-Movement disorders clinic in the faculty practice at the Aston clinic
+- Movement disorders clinic in the faculty practice at James W. Aston Ambulatory Care Center

-Movement disorders patients in the general neurology clinic at Parkland Memorial Hospital
+- Movement disorders patients in the general neurology clinic at Parkland Hospital

 - Occasional movement disorders consults at Parkland, William P. Clements Jr. University Hospital, and Zale Lipshy Pavilion—William P. Clements Jr. University Hospital

 Neurotherapeutic interventions for movement disorders also include chemodenervation clinics at the Ron J. Anderson MD Clinic.
 The fellow gets hands-on training in EMG-guided botulinum toxin treatment of hyperkinetic movement disorders and spasticity with expert faculty.